 Transfer up to one ounce of cannabis to another adult; and

 Cultivate up to three mature cannabis plants in their home, along with three additional immature plants.

 The legislation establishes a process for individuals to expunge prior misdemeanor or felony convictions for cannabis possession by July 1, 2024.

 Cannabis control commission

 The governor shall appoint a three-member cannabis control commission with authority to regulate the cannabis industry and issue licenses.
-The governor shall choose one of the commissioners; the speaker of the house and the senate president will provide a list of three individuals for the governor to select for the two remaining seats.

 Regulatory authority for the medical cannabis program will be transferred to the commission.

 A cannabis advisory, consisting of 11 voting members and eight non-voting members, shall be established to provide recommendations to the cannabis control commission, including regulations relating to the administration and distribution of the social equity assistance fund.

 The governor shall appoint a social equity officer to serve as chair of the advisory board.